 This inaugural Cancer Week brought together national and international experts to discuss improvements in cancer treatments, as well as tackling the physical and emotional consequences that a cancer diagnosis can bring.

 In 2015 the Cancer Week concept continued to grow and led to another successful week-long programme of events in September on the theme of cancer research and clinical trials.

-Now in its third year, Cancer Week is rolling out nationally to become Cancer Week Ireland.
+Now in 2018 Cancer Week is rolling out nationally to become Cancer Week Ireland.
 This year it wants to start a national conversation about cancer and how more people are surviving as more advances are made in detection and treatment.